Skip to main content

 Japchae

-Sweet potato glass noodles stir-fried with vegetables and sometimes meat.
-Seasoned with soy sauce and sesame oil.
-Less sweet than South Korean versions.
+Sweet potato glass noodles stir-fried with vegetables, sometimes with meat added, seasoned with soy sauce and sesame oil.
+The North Korean version comes out less sweet than the South Korean one.

 Namp'o Clam Barbecue